scccy/mcp-neo4j/servers/mcp-neo4j-data-modeling/README.md

 - `resource://schema/data_model`
    - Get the JSON schema for a DataModel object
    - Returns: JSON schema defining the structure of a DataModel

+- `resource://neo4j_data_ingest_process`
+   - Get a detailed explanation of the recommended process for ingesting data into Neo4j using the data model
+   - Returns: Markdown document explaining the ingest process

 ### 🛠️ Tools